Letter to Students

 We may also close early on Christmas Eve, Independence Day and New Year's Eve.
 Any lessons falling on these holidays may automatically be rescheduled to the following week and students will not be charged.

-The Candyman education program runs on Santa Fe Public Schools (SFPS) snow/weather schedule.
-Tune into local radio or television programming, check the SFPS Delay and Closures website, or call the SFPS Weatherline at 467-3541 to verify closings due to inclement weather.
+The Candyman education program runs on Santa Fe Public Schools (SFPS) snow-day schedule.
+Tune into local radio or television programming or check the SFPS website to verify closings due to inclement weather.

-The Candyman schedule is not affected by SFPS 2-hour delays, but does include all-day, early release, and after-school activity cancellations.
+The Candyman schedule is not affected by SFPS 2-hour delays, but does include early release.

 Restrooms are located on the first floor of The Candyman toward the back of the store.
 Restrooms on the first floor may be used after hours.